 Sauerbraten

-A Sunday meal I remember growing up.
-That sweet and sour, tangy taste and smell you won’t forget.
 Some have to develop taste buds for it.
 Sauerbraten can be a big hit a the dinner table, you can’t go wrong cooking for a big crowd

 The Sunday Sauerbraten is a classic and perhaps one of the most famous traditional German dishes

-The secret lies in the marinade, consisting of red wine, herbs, spices and of course vinegar.
 Vinegar breaks down meat fibers, connective tissue and tendons and makes the meat tender.
 The longer you put the roast in, the more intense it will taste.
-If you store it in the refrigerator, you can leave it to marinate for several weeks, it penetrates the roast with all its aromas.
+If you store it in the refrigerator, you can leave it to marinate for at least 4 days, it penetrates the roast with all its aromas.

 Tangy Sauerbraten